-Student exercise books/work at Stowmarket High are marked to a high level with challenging questions, comments and support to guide them to improve their work.
-DIRT is a great way for students to act upon the feedback that you have given as their teacher.
-DIRT allows students to reflect/act upon the comments that have been written, as feedback; therefore, ensuring the feedback is being put to use and is supporting the progress of our students, not for their next piece of work but NOW - today, in their lesson.
-We expect students to show progress of by completing the 'DIRT' work in a different colour which is purple at Stowmarket High.
+Student work at Stowmarket High School is fed back to a high level with challenging questions, comments and support to guide pupils to improve their work.
+DIRT is a great way for students to act upon the feedback they have been given by their teachers.
+This ensures the feedback is being put to use and is supporting effective progress.
+We expect students to take an active role to improve their work by completing the 'DIRT' work in a different colour which is purple at Stowmarket High.